Quick overview

 Before you get the job, you have to pay an entry fee, which is supposed to serve as a kind of deposit for the materials.
 This fee ranges from a few hundred to several thousand This may seem fair enough.
 But after you pay the fee, you still don’t get the job.
 All you get is an initial package containing the materials and instructions.
 So not only will you have to assemble the products, but you will also have to sell them yourself, at your own expense and effort.

-You are not signing a contract of employment, but a contract of sale.
-You are therefore acting as an entrepreneur when you sell, for which you need a trade licence.
-You therefore have no guarantee that you will actually earn any money.
+You are not signing an employment contract, but a contract of sale.
+You are therefore acting as an entrepreneur when you sell, for which you need a business license.
+You therefore have no guarantee that you will actually earn anything.
 You will most likely end up paying a lot of money, wasting a lot of time and gaining nothing.

 The court also dealt with one similar offer.
 It concerned Denis Vincek, acting under the company Truxa Group.
 He offered people simple work from home.
 However, he demanded payment of CZK 660 in advance for sending documents for the job.
 However, no work was done.
 Vinček earned around CZK 6 million and defrauded almost 20,000 people.